-If you have a bachelor’s degree in a field other than communication sciences and disorders, you can take classes to BGSU to allow you to apply to our master’s program.
+If you have a bachelor’s degree in a field other than communication sciences and disorders, you can take classes at BGSU to allow you to apply to our master’s program.
 The following prerequisite courses must be completed, however, before you can begin the master’s program.

 To apply to our program, a minimum of 4 CDIS pre-requisites must be completed, with grades, before the January 1st deadline.

 - CDIS 1230 Introduction to CDIS (not required for admission to grad program, but required for Ohio school SLP licensure)

 - CDIS 3010 Anat. and Phys. of the Speech Mechanism

 - CDIS 3020 Introduction to Hearing Science and Acoustics

 - CDIS 3110 Phonological Assessment and Intervention